 A customer of mine sent $2,240 to fund another adobe house.
-I sent the money and then heard, that adobe bricks are not being made now or sold as it is May when the rains come and adobe homes cannot be built at this time.
+I sent the money and then heard, that adobe bricks were not being made or sold as it was close to the beginning of the rainy season and adobe homes cannot be built at this time.
 They needed another $2,345 to make the house partially in block and partially using corrugated zinc roofing for other walls because we did not have the proper funding for a small decent construction.

 Another $2000 came in, but to me, a house with roof sheets as walls will always scream out to this family that they are poor for this is what poverty looks like.

-To do the right thing with a nice decent home would cost $10,000.
+To do the right thing with a nice decent home I would need more funding.

-My problem is our present funding.
-It is so low we could not dip in to help them.
-We do not yet have what we need to send on June 1 to run our ministry and it is May 9th.
+My problem was our funding.
+It was so low we could not dip in to help them.
+We did not yet have what we needed to send on the first of the month to run our ministry and that was 3 weeks away.

 Back to my day-dream.